 Military personnel often endure great stress and hardship in the name of protecting the country and all it represents.
 Sadly, this stress can often lead to alcohol abuse and even addiction.
-While the National Institute on Drug Abuse reports that the use of illicit drugs like cocaine and methamphetamine is less common in people in the military when compared to civilians, the abuse of alcohol and prescription drugs is widespread, and this problem seems to be intensifying each year.
+While the National Institute on Drug Abuse reports that the use of illicit drugs like cocaine and methamphetamine are less common in active-duty military members when compared to civilians, the abuse of alcohol and prescription drugs is still widespread, and this problem seems to be intensifying each year.
 Military rehab centers are designed to help people like this, allowing them to go on to lead fulfilling, productive lives free of substance abuse.

 - The stress of battle.
 The horrors of warfare and the memories of war can impact the psyche of an individual.
 Many soldiers will try to “quiet the demons” and mask the pain they feel with the use of alcohol or drugs.

 - Separation from loved ones.
-Being away from friends and family during long tours of duty can take an emotional toll on even the strongest individuals.
-In order to cope with the emotional pain, many with self-medicate with alcohol or drugs.
+Time away from friends and family during long tours of duty can take an emotional toll on even the strongest individuals.
+In order to cope with the emotional pain, many individuals may self-medicate with alcohol or drugs.

 - Post-career disappointment.
 When a solider returns home after a long tour of duty and attempts to restart civilian life, seemingly insurmountable obstacles may stand in the way of success, including a lack of skills demanded by the job market or an inability to reconnect with loved ones.

 - Boredom.
 When a solider is out in the field or in training, there are often long stretches of waiting in between brief spurts of activity.
 Many will fill this time with alcohol use or drug use.